 3,560 - the number of life jackets carried aboard the Titanic.

-48 - the number of lifebouys on board.
+48 - the number of lifebuoys on board.

 832 - the number of passengers who perished.

-19 - the age of the youngest known victim, Sidney Leslie Goodwin, in months.
+19 months - the age of the youngest known victim, Sidney Leslie Goodwin.

 1 - the number of children from First Class who perished.

 49 - the number of children from steerage who perished.

 685 - the number of crew members who perished.